This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Alternatively, use the Detect Displays button to trigger the Mac to see the external monitor.

-To find this button, click on the Apple logo icon located on the top left corner of your screen, select System Preferences > Displays, then press the option key to bring up the Add Display button.
+To find this button, click on the Apple logo icon located on the top left corner of your screen, select System Preferences (System Settings on macOS Ventura and above) > Displays, then press the option key to bring up the Add Display button.

 Step 3: Configure Your Displays in System Preferences

-After you plug the displays into your Macbook, your next step involves configuring the new additions in your system preferences.
+After you plug the displays into your Macbook, your next step involves configuring the new additions in your System Preferences (System Settings on macOS Ventura and above).

 Drag the Displays to the Proper Locations

-To see your display configuration options, go to ‘System Preferences.’
+To see your display configuration options, go to ‘System Preferences (System Settings on macOS Ventura and above).’
 You should be able to find this via the toolbar shortcut, but you can also use Spotlight Search to find it as well.

-Once you’re on the ‘System Preferences’ page, click on ‘Displays,’ then you can move around the displays.
+Once you’re on the ‘System Preferences (System Settings on macOS Ventura and above)’ page, click on ‘Displays,’ then you can move around the displays.

 At this point, you can drag the boxes to manipulate how the monitor displays the screen.
 Once you click and hold on a display representing, you can drag it into the position that represents its physical location.